-Note that support for TZX files is limited to block types 0x10 (Standard Speed Data Block) and 0x11 (Turbo Speed Data Block).
+Note that support for TZX files is limited to block types 0x10 (standard speed data), 0x11 (turbo speed data) and 0x14 (pure data).

 By default, tap2sna.py loads bytes from every data block on the tape, using the start address given in the corresponding header.
 For tapes that contain headerless data blocks, headers with incorrect start addresses, or irrelevant blocks, the --ram option can be used to load bytes from specific blocks at the appropriate addresses.
 For example: